RobertoSnap/nemventory/readme.md

 - Create, sell and send sales orders.

 ## Create your secure inventory namespace
 NEMventory consists of a Laravel 5.4 backend and a Vue SPA frontend.
-To run a secure namespace, you will have to setup a 3/2 multisig account.
+To run a secure namespace, you will have to setup a multisig account with one public and one private signer.
+The public signer will live in the .env file on the backend.
+The private you can choose if you want to sign yourself or setup a bot to do it.

 1. Setup a Laravel enviroment. https://laravel.com/docs/5.4/installation
    2. Windows: https://laravel.com/docs/5.4/homestead